Ahhh, the sweet sound of dramatic, alloyed, rhythmic accents; in other words… bring on the CRASH CYMBALS!!

 Thanks, Veronica!
 Always good to get word from the trenches on what’s hot… and what’s NOT.

-If you’re G.A.S.-in to ‘keep it dark’ (nod to my Genesis prog rock days!), you can hear it and get it HERE.
+If you’re G.A.S.-in to ‘keep it dark’ (nod to my Genesis prog rock days!), go take a listen, and pick some sonic SHADOW up for yourself!

 This is a cymbal no one in a studio setting will complain about; it’s going to give you a very traditional, expected cymbal sound.
 If you want something more on the fringe, go for the 17″ or the 18″ Rock Crash in this same line.
 Again, great clatter for your cash.